 To be eligible to work in Australia, students need to be around 13-15.
 So, even if you are below 18, you can work during your studies.
 The working hours- 40 hours per fortnight during the semester.

-Below 21, the working students are considered junior employee and the pay rate is adjusted depending on the age.
+Below 21, the working students are considered a junior employees and the pay rate is adjusted depending on the age.

 Overseas Student Health Cover (OSHC)